lanceman2/panels/README.md

 2. draw and color pixels in the widgets,
 3. receive keyboard events associated with these widgets,
-4. the libpanels.so can be loaded and unloaded without leaking system resources, and
+4. the libpanels.so can be loaded and unloaded without leaking system resources into the process,
+5. make a minimal set of widget types, and
-5. keep it small.
+6. keep it small.

 We also wanted to be able to create simple windows and draw to "raw" pixels, without a ton of dependencies.
+Of course this screams of needing/wanting/having OpenGL/Wayland (EGL or whatever it's called) pixel rendering stuff, but currently it's just using xdg_wm_base to making usable window pixel surfaces.
+I currently don't know why we need XDG when we have EGL.
+Isn't EGL more performant.
+Why not make that the default Wayland-client window pixel thingy?

 ## Dependencies